JosephNjorog/CEJA-Project/README.md

  `$ docker run -p 3000:3000 tokenized-homes`

  This will start your application inside a Docker container and expose it on port 3000 of your host machine.
 You can access your application by navigating to `http://localhost:3000` in your web browser.

+### 3. Contribution
+If you are willing to contribute to this project once we make it public, fork the repo make the changes.
+Make a pull request and submit a detailed explanation for your changes.
+Currently this project weve made it private for demo purposes